51Degrees/specifications/pipeline-specification/wip/features/properties.md

 process function will return immediately, but the element that makes use of its property value will just need to wait for the background task to finish anyway.

-<span style="color:yellow">TODO - Should we even be including this feature?
-What's the point if it doesn't
-actually work in most real world situations?
+<span style="color:yellow">TODO - Move to advanced features and
+refer to as deferred execution.
+Also discuss in context of evidence values.
 It would probably make more sense if this were referred to as deferred execution, which could be useful if some expensive transformation is required to get results which it would be better to defer until tit is known that the value is needed.
 Weighed against this are